Jako/RememberThis/docs/usage.md

-cookieName  | The name of the cookie. | rememberlist cookieExpireDays  | The expiration time of the cookie (in days). | 90 useDatabase  | Save the remembered list in the database (only if the frontend user is logged into the site). | No debug | Display debug informations. | No
+cookieName  | The name of the cookie. | rememberlist cookieExpireDays  | The expiration time of the cookie (in days). | 90 useDatabase  | Save the remembered list in the database (only if the frontend user is logged into the site). | No debug | Display debug information. | No

 !!! caution
     If you display the RememberThisList snippet call multiple on the page, all snippet calls have to be different, to show the debug information.